-So don't forget about staying active, eating healthy, and trying to manage stress too.
-Then read on to learn more about the connection between sleep and fertility and what you can do to get better rest for optimal fertility.
+So don’t forget about staying active, eating healthy, and trying to manage stress too.
+Then read on to learn more about the connection between sleep and fertility in women, sleep and male fertility, and what everyone can do to get better rest for optimal fertility.

 Does sleep affect fertility?